wolfSSL/wolfPKCS11/README.md

 Removes default implementation of storage functions.
 See wolfpkcs11/store.h for prototypes of functions to implement.

+To exercise the wolfBoot storage backend during host-based testing, configure with `./configure --with-wolfboot=/path/to/wolfBoot`.
+This enables `WOLFPKCS11_CUSTOM_STORE` automatically and links the test harness against the wolfBoot implementation of the store API.

 #### Define WOLFPKCS11_KEYPAIR_GEN_COMMON_LABEL

 Sets the private key's label against the public key when generating key pairs.